STORM-IRIT/Radium-Engine/Docs/lightmanagement.md

 ## Light Manager

 ## Loading lights
-Light are loaded by the active fileloader and transformed to a LightData vector in th FileData constructed by the loader.
+Light are loaded by the active file loader and transformed to a LightData vector in th FileData constructed by the loader.

 ## Using light